nathancolgate/corps-of-engineers-pool-report/README.md

 The analyses and evaluations presented in this report are based on data obtained from maps and publications, and generally accepted engineering practices in accordance with the United States Army Corps of Engineers (USACE) guidance document for work proposed near or within the critical area of federally constructed flood control project.
 No laboratory testing program or subsurface explorations were performed.
 This report does not reflect signification variations that may exist from published documents versus actual subsurface conditions, or variations due to modifying effects of weather.

 This report has been prepared for the exclusive use of this site to address the engineering and safety concerns associated with the construction of single-family residence within the critical area of federally constructed flood control project.
-The analyses and evaluations indicated that uplift pressures due to underseepage and buoyant soil conditions need to be addressed by utilizing the modified basement design detailed in this report.
+The analyses and evaluations indicated that uplift pressures due to underseepage and buoyant soil conditions need to be addressed by utilizing the modified pool design detailed in this report.
 Factors of safety against piping and heave were shown to greatly exceeded the minimum values specified by the USACE.

 While there is low safety risk associated with the construction activities, it is recommended that subsurface excavation depths greater than 30” not occur when the Kansas River is at a flood stage greater than 25 feet.